basham/pxa.iu.edu/app/01-team.md

 <a href="tel:+18128561049" class="Contact-method Contact-method--tel tel">(812) 856-1049</a>
 <a href="https://twitter.com/mrwangkai" title="Follow Kai on Twitter" class="Contact-method Contact-method--twitter">mrwangkai</a>

-## Kevin Makice <span class="subtitle">Systems Analyst Programmer</span>
-Kevin is a Systems Analyst Programmer for Kuali Student, a community source project for higher education institutions.
-In 2006, he graduated with a Master's degree in human-computer interaction from Indiana University and is currently a Ph.D. candidate at the School of Informatics and Computing.
-His past research is eclectic, including political wikis, tangible interfaces for children's games, machinima, and network analysis of ball movement in basketball.
-In 2009, Kevin authored the first technical book about Twitter, Twitter API: Up and Running, published by O'Reilly Media.
-Kevin is also a contributor to Wired's GeekDad blog and a co-founder of SociaLens, a research and consulting firm helping organizations to succeed in the digital age.

-<a href="mailto:kmakice@iu.edu" class="Contact-method Contact-method--email">kmakice@iu.edu</a>
-<a href="https://twitter.com/kmakice" title="Follow Kevin on Twitter" class="Contact-method Contact-method--twitter">kmakice</a>

 ## Jared Forney <span class="subtitle">Graduate Assistant</span>
 Jared is a graduate assistant currently pursuing a Master's degree in Human-Computer Interaction Design.
 He has a passion for strategic design planning and believes that good design is a conversation between users, designers, and the ecosystem in which they all live.